 Three years ago, in an effort to raise funds and bring awareness, Brian launched the Operation Finally Home 5K Run/Walk and a 1K for the kiddos.
 This run/walk takes place on Memorial Day weekend.
 The event motto is, “You fought for us; we run for you.”
-While the event will be cancelled this year in light of COVID-19 to protect the health and safety of participants, race organizers have a socially distant plan for an in-person event and a virtual option this year.
+While the event was cancelled this year in light of COVID-19 to protect the health and safety of participants, race organizers have a socially distant plan for an in-person event and a virtual option this year.

 Darren spends his work days developing infrastructure projects and much of his free time volunteering with Middleton Outreach Ministry (MOM).
 MOM is a local non-profit that help people in need throughout Middleton, West Madison and Cross Plains (all in Wisconsin) by providing food, clothing and housing security issues.
 Darren has served on the Board of Directors since 2018.

 Collaborating with a local restaurant, 1847 at the Stamm House, and MOM, Darren organized and hosted "Gather Apart" this spring – a family style, curbside dinner to support a local business and help those in need.
 Amidst COVID-19, attendees were able to pick up meals through takeout or drive-thru in the parking lot.
 Deemed a great success, this has turned into a monthly event and still going strong today.